Things You Should Never Say to Moms of Multiples

 Bossier City, LA

-Thank You for being real!
+Thank You for Being Real!

 As a mom of multiples, I've heard all of these and more.
-I'm not sure why other people think it's ok to say some of these things about our children, but it's refreshing to hear another mom of multiples be so real about some of the many things that have been said to me over the years.
+I'm not sure why other people think it's okay to say some of these things about our children, but it's refreshing to hear another mom of multiples be so real about some of the many things that have been said to me over the years.